 Constructed of grey-veined, pink-hued Candoglia marble, Milan’s cathedral is the second largest church on the Italian peninsula, second only to St. Peter’s Basilica.
 If you’re being technical about it, the Duomo is the largest church in Italy since St. Peter’s is in Vatican City.
 But most guides will simply say that the Duomo is the second largest church in Italy.

 It took more than 500 years to complete the construction of the Duomo.
 More than 78 architects and engineers worked on the project from its groundbreaking in 1386 to its completion in 1965.

-The best part about visiting the Milano Duomo is, of course, being able to go up to the roof, where you can get close to some of the cathedral’s 135 spires; see Milan’s cityscape — a jumble of old towers and new skyscrapers (particularly the Unicredit building) — and, on a clear day, the Alps; and get a glimpse of the restoration work being done on the church’s trademark pink and white Candoglia marble.
+The best part about visiting the Milano Duomo is, in my opinion, being able to go up to the roof.
+Here, you can get close to some of the cathedral’s 135 spires and get a glimpse of the restoration work being done on the church’s trademark pink and white Candoglia marble.

 - Get there early…or late…but mostly early.
 Tourist entry begins at 8 a.m. each day.
 The church stays open until 8 p.m.
 But if you want to visit the terraces (the roof), the last admission is at 7 p.m.